emichris/Build-a-Stock-Price-Indicator/README.md

 - MIT Standard License applies.
 - [Follow Christia Emiyah on LinkedIn](https://www.linkedin.com/in/christian-emiyah/)
--I want to thank [Udacity](https://udacity.com) for the opportunity to work on this project as part of my [Data Science Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+- I want to thank [Udacity](https://udacity.com) for the opportunity to work on this project as part of my [Data Science Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).